-They used to come to the bridge for seeing each other once in a day.
+They used to come to the bridge to see each other once a day.
 But their families weren’t willing to accept the relationship and killed them on the bridge.

 Moreover, to the dismay of the couples who want to make blue sky and clouds as their witness of love clasping the padlocks on the love lock places they should know that the tradition is not acceptable anymore in some countries.

 Though all shaped and painted padlocks are spreading love, carrying the same deepest emotion of couples there is also a threat to the structural heritages all over the world.
 Some countries are spreading the trend with the hashtag “#lovewithoutlock” to secure the place from destruction.